-Building and construction permit costs change from place to place, so ask your local municipal representative to find out how much permits cost in your city.
+Building and construction permit costs change from place to place, so ask your local municipal representative to determine how much permits cost in your city.
 Some building permits will run as low as a few hundred dollars, while they may cost well over $1,000 in some areas.
-If you’re hiring a general contractor for your remodel, good news: most contractors will obtain any necessary permits before starting your project and will even include it in the final price, so you shouldn’t have to worry about it.
-Speak with your contractor beforehand and ask if there are any legal permissions you will need before starting the remodel.
+If you’re hiring a general contractor for your remodel, good news: most contractors will obtain any necessary permits before starting your project and even include them in the final price, so you shouldn’t have to worry about it.
+Speak with your contractor beforehand and ask if you will need any legal permissions before starting the remodel.

-This is usually the most expensive portion of any renovation project, accounting for up to half of the entire budget — this is because remodeling contractors are usually hired for the job, and many charge anywhere between $50 and $75 per hour for their services.
-In Denver, the average hourly wage for a general contractor is reported at around $40/hour, with the most expensive contractors charging upwards of $52 and the least expensive coming in at around $31/hour.
+This is usually the most expensive portion of any renovation project, accounting for up to half of the entire budget — this is because remodeling contractors are usually hired for the job, and many charges anywhere between $50 and $75 per hour for their services.
+The average hourly wage for a general contractor is reported at around $40/hour in Denver.
+The most expensive contractors charging upwards of $52, and the least expensive are around $31/hour.

 Some projects may also call for an interior designer — this is strictly for updating the cosmetic aspects of the bathroom, which would be done well after your plumber and general contractor have finished remodeling.
 Interior designers typically charge anywhere between $50-$200 per hour, so the total cost of hiring a designer may change depending on how you want the space to look.

-Since labor is usually calculated by hourly cost, the cost of labor for your project can change based on how long it takes to get everything done.
-For example, labor for a project that calls for a contractor, plumber, electrician and designer could cost around $1,400 altogether if the renovation can be completed in a single day.
+Since labor is usually calculated by hourly cost, your project’s cost can change based on how long it takes to get everything done.
+For example, labor for a project that calls for a contractor, plumber, electrician, and designer could cost around $1,400 altogether if the renovation can be completed in a single day.
 If the same project took a week to finish, labor costs could increase to around $7,000.

-If you can’t budget to hire a professional, you can reduce the cost of labor by doing some of the work yourself, though this isn’t recommended unless you fully know what you’re doing.
-DIY projects have become very popular in recent years, and homeowners everywhere are learning how to safely perform demolition, install fixtures and even build walls.
+If you can’t budget to hire a professional, you can reduce labor costs by doing some of the work yourself, though this isn’t recommended unless you fully know what you’re doing.
+DIY projects have become very popular in recent years, and homeowners everywhere learn how to perform demolition, install fixtures and even build walls safely.
 These and the other less complicated aspects of renovation can be carried out for much less than a professional would charge, and there are countless resources available to teach you how to overhaul almost every area in your home.

 Demolition Costs: $125-$250/Hour

 For most renovation projects, demolition is the first order of business.
-Typically, you would start by removing any furnishings, fixtures or accessories that can be taken out of the room.
-From here, you may need to pry up your old floorboards, tiles or linoleum sheeting.
-If you plan to expand change the layout of your bathroom, you may need to forcibly break down certain walls.
+Typically, you would start by removing any furnishings, fixtures, or accessories that can be taken out of the room.
+From here, you may need to pry up your old floorboards, tiles, or linoleum sheeting.
+If you plan to expand the bathroom layout, you may need to break down certain walls forcibly.